JianpingZhang1810/Kaggle_What-s_Cooking/README.md

 # Kaggle_What's_Cooking
 My final project of EECS349

-1 Introduction of dataset
+### Introduction of dataset

-In this project I use kaggle What's cooking dataset, containing more than 3000 cooking receipts of a specific cuisine and ingredients, to predict cuisine of a given ingredients receipt. relative link https://www.kaggle.com/c/whats-cooking
+In this project I use kaggle What's cooking dataset, containing more than 3000 cooking receipts of a specific cuisine and ingredients, to predict cuisine of a given ingredients recipe. relative link https://www.kaggle.com/c/whats-cooking
 Data has the following form

  {